-The buzz in the air this week is only going to get stronger as we approach the 90th Academy Awards.
-Next month, the best and brightest actors will take over the Dolby Theatre in Hollywood in hopes of coming home with one (or more) of the 24 Oscar awards.
+The buzz in the air this week is only going to get stronger as we approach the 91st Academy Awards — especially because this is one of the weirdest yet thanks to all the changes the Academy keeps making (and then unmaking).
+Regardless, this weekend the best and brightest actors will take over the Dolby Theatre in Hollywood in hopes of coming home with one (or more) of the 24 Oscar awards.

 While we watch celebs receive their Oscars every year, the statues themselves are shrouded in mystery.
-We'll probably never get to touch one ourselves, but WalletHub released some helpful trivia so we can at least pretend.
+We'll probably never get to touch one ourselves (unless my National Treasure-inspired heist pans out the way I'm hoping) but WalletHub released some helpful trivia so we can at least pretend.

 First off, what's it like to actually hold the award?
 The 24 karat gold-plated Oscar statue is worth $629 and is 13.5 inches tall.
 At 8.5 pounds, it's no wonder pretty much everyone who receives one is surprised by just how heavy it is.